-WATCH: City-parish officials announce initiatives addressing blight, stimulate home ownership
+City-parish officials announce $6M in federal grant funding to combat blight

 Latest Weather Blog

-BATON ROUGE — Mayor-President Sid Edwards and Office of Community Development Director Kelly LeDuff on Monday announced initiatives that aim to address blight and stimulate home ownership across East Baton Rouge Parish.
+BATON ROUGE — Mayor-President Sid Edwards and Office of Community Development Director Kelly LeDuff on Monday announced $6 million in federal grant funding for initiatives that aim to address blight and stimulate home ownership across East Baton Rouge Parish.

-Monday's news conference along Lorri Burgess Avenue continues efforts that Edwards' office has undertaken to continue to revitalize the city-parish.
+City leaders said the money will be used to fund a first-time home buyer program featuring lower mortgage rates and down payment assistance, find uses for vacant city-owned property, revamp local storefronts and work with developers on large-scale projects throughout the parish.

+“We expect to see millions more invested by private developers and contractors as the initiative jump-starts additional cleanups of blighted properties that can be placed back in use for new housing and commercial development,” Edwards said.

 Earlier this year, Councilwoman Twahna P. Harris hosted an event aimed at combating blight in neighborhoods across East Baton Rouge Parish.